Coronavirus and screening programmes

 Local and national action

-The Scottish Government launched the Detect Cancer Early programme (external website) in 2012.
+Scottish Government launched the Detect Cancer Early programme (external site) in 2012.
 This aims to improve survival for people with cancer by diagnosing and treating the disease at an early stage.
-The 'Get Checked Early' Scottish Government website has information for the public, including cervical cancer and screening information (external website).
+The 'Get Checked Early' Scottish Government website has information for the public, including cervical cancer and screening information (external site).

-To support practices to deliver the Scottish Cervical Screening Programme to the highest standard the Scottish Government, NHS Education for Scotland, Healthcare Improvement Scotland and a number of expert clinicians work together to provide quality assured training courses and training standards for smear takers in Scotland.
+To support practices to deliver the Scottish cervical screening programme to the highest standard, Scottish Government, NHS Education for Scotland, Healthcare Improvement Scotland and a number of expert clinicians work together to provide quality assured training courses and training standards for sample takers in Scotland.

-There are national Standards for Education providers: Cervical Cytology (PDF) for education providers.
-General practices must ensure that all smear takers are appropriately trained to see the cervix fully when taking a sample.
+There are national Standards for Education providers: Cervical Cytology (PDF 1,559 KB) (external site) for education providers.
+General practices must ensure that all sample takers are appropriately trained to see the cervix fully when taking a sample.
 This is essential to ensure that the correct cells are being collected and visible changes in or abnormalities of the cervix are identified as early as possible.
-You may find this resource useful - Cervix chart for sample smear takers in primary care.
+You may find this resource useful - Cervix chart for sample takers in primary care.

-With every cervical screening appointment letter an information leaflet is sent to enable women to make an informed choice about whether to attend their screening appointment.
-Leaflets are available in other languages and Easy Read format.
+With every cervical screening appointment letter, women receive an information leaflet to enable them to make an informed choice about whether to attend their screening appointment.
+Leaflets are available in other formats and languages from NHS inform (external site).

-A Smear Test Could Save Your Life provides further information on the screening programme for all those eligible as well as answering frequently asked questions about the test and cervical cancer.
+A Smear Test Could Save Your Life provides further information on the screening programme for all those eligible as well as answering frequently asked questions about the test, HPV and cervical cancer.

-Your Smear Test Results provides information about the results of your smear test, how they will be monitored and any treatment you may need.
+Your Smear Test Results provides information about results of the test and any follow up that is required, as well as any treatment needed.

 A cervical screening poster encouraging women to take up their smear test invitation is also available.